mcsammon/mcsammon.github.io/_posts/2018-02-01-stockscreen.md

 title:  "Constructing a Stock Screener"
 ---

-This is the first in a series of posts on developing and refining a stock screener.

 # Value and Momentum

 Two of the most discussed effects in the asset pricing literature are Value and Momentum.